Montgomery County Voter Guide for Peace, Justice and Palestine Solidarity

 We know there’s deep distrust in both major parties and it is justified.
 But change only happens when people show up and use their voice.
 At protests, hearings, and, yes, even elections.

 That’s exactly why your voice matters.
 The system only changes when people show up and use every tool available to them.
-A powerful “change” tool - especially in a place like Montgomery County where every elected official is in the Democratic party - is to vote in the primary on June 23rd. (a video is coming soon on why that is important).
+A powerful “change” tool - especially in a place like Montgomery County where every elected official is in the Democratic party - is to vote in the primary on June 23rd.

 You can still be Independent, or Green, and vote for whoever you like in the General election.
 But voting in the primary helps to shape “which” Democrat gets the nomination.